zurisee/lizzycms-extensions/README.md

 ## Installation

-- Clone Lizzy into subfolder of your project, name the subfolder '_lizzy/'
+- Clone Lizzy into a subfolder of your project, name the subfolder '_lizzy/'
-- copy _lizzy/index.php to project folder
+- Copy `_lizzy/index.php` to your project folder
-- open index.php in your browser -> installation will be completed automatically
+- Open the project folder in your browser -> installation will be completed automatically
-- reload and you ready to role
+- Reload and you ready to role

-Note: this creates a skeleton website.
+**Note**: this creates a skeleton website - no need to strip it first.

 To add content, edit the file `pages/content.md`.